mhSangar/side-by-side/content/blog/2019-11-01_how-to-personal-blog-gatsby-and-docker/index.md

 version: '3'
 ```

-After **version** tag, it comes **services**, where you define the configuration for each container.
+After the **version** tag, it comes **services**, where you define the configuration for each container.
 Our only container will be `blog` and will use the Dockerfile on the same directory to *build* the image.

 ```yaml
 services: